HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

 where the `AGG` function just simply takes weight average of neighbors.

+##### Difference between CNN and GNN

+CNN can be seen as a special GNN with fixed neighbor size and ordering:
+* The size of the filter is pre-defined for a CNN.
+* The advantage of GNN is it processes arbitrary graphs with different degrees for each node.

 #### 3.1.2 GraphSAGE

 GraphSAGE (Hamilton et al, NIPS 2017) is a representation learning technique for dynamic graphs.